davy-jacquemard/wp-huawei-watch/wp-content/plugins/folders/readme.txt

 The plugin is compatible with Gutenberg, Elementor website builder, Divi, Visual Composer, WPbakery, Beaver Builder, and with any WordPress theme.

-Download this plugin today for free and get 10 folders to organize your WP content.
+Download this plugin today for free and get unlimited folders to organize your WP content.
 Then unlock unlimited folders with the Pro Plan for max organization!

 = Testimonials =